MoboticLabs/capsicum_harvester/README.md

 ## Might Be Useful

-**If you change the package.xml then make sure to run the following (first run the last the last two line if still not working run it full)**
+**If you change the package.xml, then make sure to run the following (first run the last two lines if still not working, run the full code)**

 ```bash
 apt update